Last Reviewed: July 12, 2024

 ITS Security

-Filing or reporting an incident can be done without fear or concern of retaliation.
+Filing or reporting an incident can be done without fear of retaliation.

-There are many different types of incidents that can be reported to ITS.
-Examples of incidents include, but are not limited to, the following:
+Examples of reportable incidents include, but are not limited to the following:

 Each reported incident must be investigated.
-Confirmed incidents will be categorized as follows:
+Confirmed incidents may be categorized as follows:

-Under the authority of the Chief Information Officer, the Chief Information Security Officer, the Chief Privacy & Clinical Compliance Officer, or their designees can declare a privacy or IT security incident.
-It is the responsibility of these individuals to evaluate the reported concern using the tools and risk assessment guides expeditiously to determine its authenticity and severity.
-Severity judgments will be based on ongoing persistent threats, the volume of data involved, and the potential for reputational and/or financial harm to the institution, or any affected individuals.
+The Chief Information Officer, the Chief Information Security Officer, the Chief Compliance and Privacy Officer, or their designees may declare a significant privacy and/or IT security incident.
+These individuals are responsible for evaluating the reported concern using the tools and risk assessment guides to determine the concern’s authenticity and severity.
+Severity judgments will be based on ongoing persistent threats, the volume of data involved, and the potential for reputational or financial harm to the institution or affected individuals.

-The primary purpose of SPIRT is to determine and guide the college’s response to an IT security or privacy incident, up to and including the need to satisfy existing data breach notification statutes or processes as well as an institutional decision to notify individuals of a breach of their personally identifiable or protected health information.
+The primary purpose of SPIRT is to determine and guide the WCM’s response to Significant Incident, up to and including the need to satisfy existing data breach notification requirements or processes as well as an institutional decision to notify individuals of a breach of their information.

 The SPIRT core team members include: